Battle brews over streetery extension in Montgomery County

 There are also plenty of other businesses along the two Bethesda streeteries benefiting from the temporary open space design.

-That isn't exactly the case at the Downtown Silver Spring streetery on Newell St. A resident, who asked not to be identified, said she's starting to reach her "breaking point."
+That isn't exactly the case at the Downtown Silver Spring streetery on Newell St. A Downtown Silver Spring resident, who asked not to be identified, said she's starting to reach her "breaking point."

-"We haven’t been able to get answers.
-We’ve reached out to councilmembers, to the county executive, to the heads of the department of transportation, parks department.
-We don’t understand why it’s still closed.
-The advertisement right now, the marketing of it would be that it was temporary during the lockdowns," she said.

 Download the FOX 5 DC News App for Local Breaking News and Weather